 Maintaining adequate weight

-- All patients take enteric-coated enzyme preparations before meals with the dose adjusted to achieve normal stools.
+- Despite the issues evident in the Cochrane review above, the British National Formulary recommends taking enteric-coated enzyme preparations with, immediately before or just after food to achieve optimal concentration in the duodenum.The dose is adjusted to achieve normal stools.
 Drugs may be needed to reduce acid secretion, as well as vitamin supplements for the fat-soluble vitamins A, D and E.

 - High intake of calories (130% normal) is usually required.